sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 Another case is that Vite 4.2 looks up `package.json` of a deep import path inside a single function, e.g when Vite 4.2 resolves a file path like `a/b/c/d`, it first checks whether root `a/package.json` exists, if not, then finds the nearest `package.json` in the order `a/b/c/package.json` -> `a/b/package.json`, but the fact is that finding root `package.json` and nearest `package.json` should be handled separately since they are needed in different resolve contexts.
 Vite 4.3 splits the root `package.json` and nearest `package.json` resolution in two parts so that they won't mix.

+## `fs` issue

+There was an interesting [`realpathSync` issue](https://github.com/nodejs/node/issues/2680) in Nodejs, it pointed out that `fs.realpathSync` is 70x slower than `fs.realpathSync.native`.

+But Vite 4.2 only uses `fs.realpathSync.native` on non-Windows systems due to its [different behavior on Windows](https://github.com/nodejs/node/issues/37737).
+To fix that, Vite 4.3 adds a network drive validation when calling `fs.realpathSync.native` on Windows.

+You can check more details [here](https://github.com/vitejs/vite/pull/12580).

+> Vite never gives up on Windows :fire:

 ## Non-blocking tasks

 As an on-demand service, Vite dev server can be started without all the stuff being ready.